- 1/2 cup sugar

 - In a small saucepan, combine the cornstarch, nutmeg, cinnamon and salt; gradually stir in reserved juice.
 Bring to a boil; cook and stir for 2 minutes or until thickened.
 Remove from the heat; stir in lemon juice and butter.
 Gently fold in peaches.
 Pour into crust.

 - Roll out remaining pastry; make a lattice crust.
 Trim, seal and flute edges.
 Cover edges loosely with foil.
-Bake at 400° for 50-60 minutes or until crust is golden brown and filling is bubbly.
+Bake at 450° for 25 minutes.
 Remove foil.
+Reduce temperature to 350°; bake 20-25 minutes longer or until crust is golden brown and filling is bubbly.
 Cool on a wire rack.
 Yield: 6-8 servings.

 Reviews forPeach Pie